Pig (card game): History

+Although intended for children, the game was also apparently played by adults with special cards in those parts of the US where standard playing cards were taboo.

-In 1957, a variant, Donkey, is mentioned by Culbertson.
-The rules are identical; the main exception being that, whereas in Pig players touch their noses when they acquire a quartet, in Donkey, a number of objects – one fewer than the number of players – is placed in the middle and the first player with a quartet calls "Donkey!" and takes one.
+In 1957, a variant, donkey, is mentioned by Culbertson.
+The rules are identical; the main exception being that, whereas in pig players touch their noses when they acquire a quartet, in donkey, a number of objects – one fewer than the number of players – is placed in the middle and the first player with a quartet calls "Donkey!" and takes one.
 The subtle distinction between the two games is missed by some later authors.
-Gibson (1974) states that the games are "practically identical", while Maguire describes Pig but calls it Donkey.
+Gibson (1974) states that the games are "practically identical", while Maguire describes pig but calls it donkey.
 Maguire introduces the rule that 'donkeys' receive the letters of the word D-O-N-K-E-Y and the first to spell the whole word is the overall loser.
 He also records the game of Spoons for the first time, describing it as a variant in which, however, the player who stays to the end without spelling S-P-O-O-N-S is the overall winner.
-Arnold equates Pig and Donkey, while Spadaccini and Bicycle Cards faithfully describe the original Pig.Bicycle Cards (2001), p.
-292. Katz conflates Pig with Spoons and uses the whole pack instead of the selecting and shuffling 4 quartets per player, but adds some interesting variations.
-A good summary of the rules and variations for Pig and Spoons is at pagat.com.
+Arnold equates pig and donkey, while Spadaccini and Bicycle Cards faithfully describe the original pig.Bicycle Cards (2001), p.
+292.